 Unusual Options Activity Insight: Pure Storage

-Pure Storage (NYSE:PSTG) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $18.91 following the option alert.
+Pure Storage (NYSE:PSTG) shares experienced unusual options activity on Thursday.
+The stock price moved down to $17.82 following the option alert.

 - Trade Type: CALL